Short Stories: In the First Place …

-Jack turned around casually and walked back to the railing where me and David was standing, only David wasn't there no more.
-I was still having trouble with my eyes, and by the time they got readjusted he was standing there next to me, just like before.
+Jack turned around casually and walked back to the railing where me and David was standing, only David wasn’t there no more.
+I was still having trouble seeing, and by the time my eyes got readjusted he was standing there next to me, just like before.
 The way Jack was leaning up against the railing on the other side of me I could tell his eyes was still giving him trouble, too.
 I would of bet the rent he never even saw David disappear.

 You scared of cops, Davey?
 There was something in Jack’s voice like he didn’t really care but he still wanted to know anyway.
 When David didn’t answer, Jack stepped back from the railing so he could see David without having to look through me.

 What’d I tell you?
 That’s the difference between him and us, Jack said.

 We don’t give a shit who sees us.

 Sometimes blending in is easier than explaining yourself.
 Jack just snorted, but David’s excuse sounded pretty good to me.
 I thought David seemed like a pretty good survivor, no matter what Jack said.

 I was still pondering things when I realized Jack was looking at me funny.

 Nothin’, he said, looking away.
 His eyes narrowed to little slits as he looked at David.